19-inch rack: ATA road case racks

-Fiberglass reinforced plastic case racks
+Fiberglass-reinforced plastic case racks

-In 1965, a durable fiber reinforced plastic 19-inch rackmount case was patented by ECS Composites and became widely used in military and commercial applications for electronic deployment and operation.
-State-of-the-art rackmount cases are now also constructed of thermo stamped composite, carbon fiber, and DuPont's Kevlar for demanding military and commercial uses.
+In 1965, a durable fiber-reinforced plastic 19-inch rackmount case was patented by ECS Composites and became widely used in military and commercial applications for electronic deployment and operation.
+Rackmount cases are also constructed of thermo-stamped composite, carbon fiber, and DuPont's Kevlar for military and commercial uses.

 Polyethylene molded case racks

 Portable rack cases using a rotary-molded polyethylene outer shell are a lower-cost alternative to the more durable ATA-approved case.
 These cases are marketed to musicians and entertainers for equipment not subject to frequent transportation and rough handling.
 The polyethylene shell is not fiberglass reinforced and is not rigid.
 The shape of small cases is maintained by the rack rails and the cover seal extrusions alone.
 Larger cases are further reinforced with additional plywood or sheet metal.
 The outer shell is frequently embossed in a self-mating pattern to combat the tendency for stacked cases to deform slightly creating a slope that encourages the upper case to slide off.
 The cases typically use extruded aluminum bands at the ends of the body with tongue-and-groove mating to like bands for the covers.
-End covers are typically secured with either a simple draw latch or a rotary cam "butterfly" latch, named for the shape of the twist handle.
+End covers are typically secured with either a simple draw latch or a rotary cam butterfly latch, named for the shape of the twist handle.